Skip to main content

 Tirzepatide has been making lots of headlines.
 Under the brand name Mounjaro, it was approved by the FDA in May 2022 to lower blood glucose (sugar) levels in people with Type 2 diabetes.
 Then, in November 2023, another version of this medication, Zepbound, was approved for weight loss in people with and without diabetes.

-Now, the multitasking medication has been FDA approved as a treatment for moderate-to-severe obstructive sleep apnea (OSA).
+In late 2024, the multitasking medication was approved as a treatment for moderate-to-severe obstructive sleep apnea (OSA).
 With this common sleep disorder, a person experiences episodes of apnea — pauses in breathing — during sleep.
 It’s more common in people with higher body mass index (BMI), because of fat deposits and excess weight in the tongue, airway, and neck.

 OSA has a significant impact on health beyond extreme daytime sleepiness.
 It can cause a range of problems, from headaches and high blood pressure to heart disease, stroke, and diabetes — even dementia.

-So, how does tirzepatide work?
-Are its effects on OSA symptoms determined by weight loss alone, or are there other factors at work?
+So, how does it work?
+Are its effects on OSA symptoms determined by weight loss alone, or are there other factors at play?

 Avg retail price